rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 ### Prerequisites

-These instructions assume that you have [created a backup](back-up-rancher.md) and you have already installed a new Kubernetes cluster where Rancher will be deployed.
+These instructions assume that you have [created a backup](back-up-rancher.md) and  already installed a new Kubernetes cluster where Rancher will be deployed.
 The backup is specific to the Rancher application and can only migrate the Rancher application.

 :::caution